sander-wood/autoharmonizer/README.md

 2. Run `loader.py`, which will generate `rhythm_corpus.bin` and `chord_corpus.bin`;
 3. Run `train.py`, which will generate `rhythm_weights.hdf5` and `chord_weights.hdf5`.

-After that, you can use `harmonizer.py` to harmonize music that with chord progressions that fit the musical style of the new dataset.
+After that, you can use `harmonizer.py` to harmonize music with chord progressions that fit the musical style of the new dataset.

 If you need to finetune the parameters, you can do so in `config.py`.
 It is not recommended to change the parameters in other files.